 Your training will prepare you to meet your students' needs in a general way.
 You will shadow a teacher while you are training.
 Before you meet with your class you will be guided in developing a lesson plan which will meet the goals of your students.
-And you will learn as you continue self-study and participate in just-in-time training.
+And you will learn as you continue self-study and participate in just-in-time training each week before class.

 what if i don't know any spanish?

 It is not necessary to know Spanish to teach English to Spanish speakers.
-It is helpful to know the similarities and differences of Spanish sounds, words and grammar to English in order to anticipate what needs to be taught and what is already known but it is not necessary to be able to speak Spanish.
+It is helpful to know the similarities and differences of Spanish sounds, words and grammar as compared to English in order to anticipate what needs to be taught and what is already known but it is not necessary to be able to speak Spanish.

 Are there any special skills necessary to teach english as a learned language?